 I also wanted this dish to be satisfying yet light and healthy, perfect as a summer dish (it is July after all!).
 Which is why I used bulgur wheat.

 Bulgur wheat is a very underrated ingredient, delicious, healthy and ready to eat in a matter of minutes.
 It only needs to be rehydrated rather than cooked.
-(See for example my recipe for Stuffed Tomatoes with Bulgur Wheat and Tarragon).
 It is an extremely versatile ingredient, great in soups, salads, as a side dish or in casseroles!

-For this chicken casserole recipe, however, I took a shortcut and combined the raw bulgur with the cauliflower and spices, and added the cream and water just before placing the chicken and peaches on top and popping in the oven.
+In this chicken and peaches recipe I took a shortcut and combined raw bulgur wheat with the cauliflower and spices then added the cream and water just before placing the chicken and peaches on top and popping in the oven.
 That way the bulgur absorbed the moisture as well as all the other flavours, which made it super delicious!

 The combination of bulgur, some basic spices and cauliflower, all coated in a semi-creamy zesty lemon sauce is an ideal base for the spicy, crispy honey chicken.